j5oh/synackAPI/README.md

 * Enable mission-claiming bots
 * Manage notifications

-# Acknowledgement
+# Acknowledgements
-Thank you Malcolm and Nicolas for helping out!
+Thank you Malcolm, Nicolas, and pmnh for making this better!

 # Configuration requirements
 ## Operating System
 This has been developed on Linux.
 I have no idea if it will work on Windows.
 It might, but your mileage may vary.
 I do not use windows.
 If you do, and you want to test, please do.

+## Configuration Directories
+The required directory is `~/.synack`.

 ## synack.conf
 This is a required config file, and is expected to be in the directory ~/.synack/